Le Rhône 9C: Design and development

-In common with other Le Rhône series engines, the 9C featured copper induction pipes and used a single push-pull rod to operate its two overhead valves.
-Unlike later engines, these were located on the front of the engine.
+First marketed in 1912, the 80 horsepower 9C was the first of the Rhône series rotary engines to have nine cylinders.
+In common with earlier seven cylinder Le Rhône series engines, the 9C featured copper induction pipes and used a single push-pull rod to operate its two overhead valves.
+Unlike the later 110 horsepower 9J, the induction pipes and push rods were located on the front of the engine.